 The end-to-end encryption nature of a VPN also ensures that your ISP cannot decipher what services you are using.
 When connected to a VPN, your ISP will know the amount of data being requested.
-However, it won’t be able to recognize for what services the bandwidth is requested for.
+However, it won’t be able to recognize for what services the bandwidth is requested.
 Since throttling is an activity-based bandwidth capping and not amount-based bandwidth capping, you will not experience slow speed.

 Using a VPN has many advantages.
 However, bypassing ISP throttling is by far one of our favorite ones.
-Many do not know about throttling because we often do not want to bother second-guessing services that we pay good money for.
+Many do not know about throttling because we often do not want to bother with second-guessing services that we pay good money for.
 The practice is common and infuriating.
-However, a simple solution does exist for you to not have to ever bother sacrificing your speed when you are online.
+However, a simple solution does exist for you to not have to bother sacrificing your speed when you are online.

 PrivadoVPN is a simple and easy-to-install VPN service.
 On top of protecting your online activities, it is packed with perks such as annihilating throttling practices.
 You simply install it, turn it on, and forget about it!

 Protect your privacy with a world-class VPN.
 Sign up for premium access to PrivadoVPN and get unlimited monthly data, access to 300+ servers from around the world, and up to 10 simultaneous connections.
 Get a top-rated VPN that can secure your privacy at home, at work, or on the go.